dexterleng/csc-assignment/task7/README.md

 There is client side validation to check that the file is an image before submitting.

 ![](images/image-type-validation.png)

+Server-side validation is also present - if the file is not present or is a non-image, `400 Bad Request` will be sent (see the sequence diagram).

 ## Set up Guide